Reminder:Proper attire during graduation/Assembly Protocol /Graduation Proceedings(March 2019)

 4. Particular to parents of Honor graduates, inform them (parents/guardians) to be seated at the immediate right side or left side of the Stage where their sons/daughter/wards with honors are seated;

-5. Require the candidates to eat an early breakfast or lunch prior to the assembly time
+5. Require the candidates to eat early lunch prior to the assembly time

 C. Graduation Proceedings: